-Michael M. Burgess is Professor and Chair in Biomedical Ethics at the W. Maurice Young Centre for Applied Ethics and the Department of Medical Genetics at the University of British Columbia.
+Michael M. Burgess is Professor and Associate Provost, Strategy at the UBC Okanagan campus.
+He is also chair in Biomedical Ethics at the W. Maurice Young Centre for Applied Ethics and the Department of Medical Genetics at the University of British Columbia.
 He was also Principal of the College for Interdisciplinary Studies until 2011.

 Burgess combines ethical and social theory with social science methods related to policy in health care, health research and biotechnology.
 His graduate supervision has been primarily in the Interdisciplinary Studies Graduate Program, and his seminars typically include students with backgrounds in science, health care, health research, social science and humanities.
 His research has been funded by SSHRC, CIHR, Genome Canada and Genome BC, as well as NGOs and industry contracts.